sudoRicheek/sudoRicheek/README.md

 ### Hi there fellow geek 👋 I am Richeek

 A Programmer, an aspiring Physicist and a Deep Learning, Web Dev(```read DRF```) and Networking Enthusiast.
-I am currently pursuing my B.Tech Undergraduate in Engineering Physics from the Indian Institute of Technology, Bombay.
+I am currently pursuing my B.Tech Undergraduate in Computer Science and Engineering from the Indian Institute of Technology, Bombay.
 I really love coding and learning about new frameworks and the recent developments in open-source.
 Hence, I try to keep myself at pace with the fast moving technological sphere of our world. ```I live on the internet.```:desktop_computer:

 - 🌱 I’m currently trying to dig deeper in Theoretical Physics, Deep Learning, Algorithms and Networking labyrinths.